Beyond Text: Aligning Vision and Language for Multimodal E-Commerce Retrieval: Experiments

+\textbf{Ablation on Fusion Networks.} Table~\ref{tab:fusion_ablation} compares five multimodal fusion architectures.
+MoE+Bilinear consistently achieves the strongest performance on both desirability and relevance.
+Notably, MoE+MLP matches MoE+Bilinear on Relevance but falls short on Desirability (0.836 vs.\ 0.841 at @1): MLP fusion applies a symmetric transformation that cannot capture the asymmetric, multiplicative dependencies between text and image features, whereas bilinear element-wise multiplication naturally models such cross-modal interactions.
+These results confirm that both adaptive modality weighting and expressive cross-modal interaction are necessary for optimal multimodal retrieval.

-To better understand the learned multimodal behaviors, we analyze the fusion weights and interaction outputs of the proposed MoE-based model.
-We observe that the model adapts fusion weights based on category characteristics: in categories with visually similar products, such as apparel, the model assigns higher weights to textual representations, where titles are more discriminative; conversely, in visually distinctive categories, such as consumer electronics, the model relies more on image representations.
+\textbf{Analysis of Learned Fusion Behaviors.} To better understand the learned multimodal behaviors, we analyze the fusion weights and interaction outputs of the proposed MoE-based model across product categories.
+In categories with visually similar products (e.g., apparel), the model assigns higher weight to textual representations where titles are more discriminative; in visually distinctive categories (e.g., consumer electronics), it relies more on image representations.
 On average, text weight is 0.65, indicating the continued importance of textual information.
-In addition, we analyze the output of the bilinear interaction layer and find stronger interaction activations for products where relevance is jointly determined by text and image cues, such as furniture with specific styles or functional attributes.
-These observations align with our hypothesis that both adaptive modality weighting and explicit cross-modal interaction are essential for effective multimodal retrieval.
+Bilinear interaction activations are stronger for products where relevance is jointly determined by text and image cues (e.g., furniture with specific styles or functional attributes), confirming that both adaptive modality weighting and explicit cross-modal interaction are essential for effective multimodal retrieval.